larahabashy/capstone-report/_build/html/_sources/capstone-report.md

 height: 300px
 name: web_app
 ---
-Our web application on Streamlit can take multiple images and provides a final prediction and its confidence for a given image.
+Our [web application](https://share.streamlit.io/xudongyang2/lipo_deployment/demo_v2.py) on Streamlit can take multiple images and provides a final prediction and its confidence for a given image.
 If the model is considered positive, the model will also propose the location of the lipohypetrophy.
 ```
+(recommendations)=
 ## 6. Conclusions and recommendations

 In this project, we aimed to investigate whether supervised machine learning techniques could be leveraged to detect the presence of lipohypertrophy in ultrasound images.
 Our trained models have demonstrated that this is indeed a possibility as they are accurately predicting the presence of lipohypertrophy on 76% of previously unseen data.
 Furthermore, our team has developed two data products.
-The data products are a well-documented source code and an automated machine learning pipeline and an interactive web application
+The data products are a well-documented source code and an automated machine learning pipeline and an interactive web application.

 The open-source licensed source code will allow future researchers and developers to borrow from and build upon this work.
 The Makefile included with the project makes it seamless to update the model with an expanded dataset.
 The web application allows healthcare providers to easily interact with our machine learning model to discover which sites are safe for insulin injection and which sites should be avoided.